Chain letters in digital media

 Dealing with chain letters

-If children contact you with a WhatsApp chain letter, you should definitely take it seriously - no matter what kind of chain letter it is.
-Chain letters spread at breakneck speed on WhatsApp and can cause great anxiety, especially among younger children.
+If children contact you with a WhatsApp chain letter, it is important to take it seriously - regardless of the type of chain letter.
+These chain letters spread rapidly on WhatsApp and other social media platforms and can cause considerable anxiety, especially among younger children.

-Here you can find tips on how parents and teachers can discuss the topic of chain letters with children:
+Here are some tips on how parents and teachers can effectively discuss the topic of chain letters with children:

-Address the topic on your own initiative/ask the class what chain letters are currently circulating and explain what chain letters are.
-Children are often not aware of what is behind chain letters and that the "dangers" described in them have nothing to do with reality.
+Proactively address the topic of chain letters.
+Ask the class or family which chain letters are currently circulating and explain what chain letters are.
+Children are often unaware of the background and aims of such messages.
+Explain that the "dangers" described in chain letters are usually false reports and bear no relation to reality.

-Make it clear to your child again and again that nothing bad will happen if you don't forward a chain letter.
-If you accompany your child, he or she will gain confidence over time that the dangers threatened in chain letters are not real.
+Make it clear to your child that nothing bad will happen if a chain letter is not forwarded.
+Through regular explanation and guidance, your child can learn that the dangers threatened in chain letters are not real.
+This contributes to the development of a healthy critical faculty and healthy online safety.

 The chain letter chatbot from Saferinternet.at